List of hypermarkets

 This is a list of hypermarket chains sorted alphabetically by continent and country.
-A hypermarket is a superstore carrying a wide range of products under one roof, and theoretically allows customers to satisfy all their shopping needs in one trip.
+A hypermarket is a superstore carrying a wide range of products under one roof, and may aim to allow customers to satisfy all their shopping needs in one trip.

 Africa

 Algeria

-The Algerian chain Ardis (owned by Algerian group Arcofina) is currently operating one hypermarket in the country in Mohammadia, just outside Algiers.
+The Algerian chain Ardis (owned by Algerian group Arcofina) is currently operating one hypermarket in the city of Mohammadia, just outside Algiers.
 In the future Ardis will open 19 hypermarkets in the country; the next will open near Oran in Bir El Djir.
 Carrefour ended their partnership with the Algerian group Arcofina on February 19, 2009.
 "The concept of mass distribution does not work in Algeria," added Carrefour.
 Before that, Carrefour had still only one store opened as of 2009 of 18 hypermarkets planned by 2012.
 The private group Arcofina explained that there was a delay because of difficulties in finding available land for hypermarkets.
 Arcofina is now focusing on opening hypermarkets in the future under the Ardis brand.